Patricia A. Stinchfield, RN, MS, CPNP

-Stinchfield is a widely recognized infectious diseases specialist, having served as the first nurse voting member of the Advisory Committee on Immunization Practices (ACIP) where she continues as a liaison member for the National Association of Pediatric Nurse Practitioners and serves on the Influenza Working Group.
-She is the hospital incident commander for the COVID-19 response at Children’s Minnesota, and previously led the response during the 2017 measles outbreak.
+Stinchfield is a widely recognized infectious diseases specialist, having served as the first nurse voting member of the Advisory Committee on Immunization Practices (ACIP) where she continues to serve as a liaison member for the National Association of Pediatric Nurse Practitioners and serves on the Influenza and Schedule Work Groups.
+She was the hospital incident commander for the COVID-19 response at Children’s Minnesota, and led the responses during the H1N1 influenza and the 2017 measles outbreaks.
 Stinchfield was lead author of a 2020 NFID report on Vitamin A for the Management of Measles in the US.
-She has been instrumental in increasing the Children’s Minnesota staff flu vaccination rate to 94 percent and has sustained that over several seasons.
+She was instrumental in increasing the staff voluntary flu vaccination rate at Children’s Minnesota to 94 percent and sustained that over several seasons.

 Areas of Expertise:

 - Childhood and adolescent immunizations